 The majority of the eligible projects are long-term projects with maturities varying from 5 to 41 years.

 The Second Opinion for MuniFin's Green Framework has been provided by Cicero.

 MuniFin’s inaugural Green Bond was issued in September 2016.
 The transaction was USD 500 million and has a maturity of 5 years.
 The secon Green Bond, sized at EUR 500 million, was issued in September 2017.

 In the future MuniFin aims to issue one benchmark sized Green Bond per year in EUR or USD.
 This represents approximately 15 per cent of the annual gross lending volume.

-To provide investors with more detailed information about the financed projects and their impacts, MuniFin published a Green Bond investor letter in March, 2017.
+To provide investors with more detailed information about the financed projects and their impacts, MuniFin published its first Green Bond investor letter in March, 2017.